jwergieluk/wergieluk-com/content/page/binary-sequences.md

 modified: 2020-04-10
 ---

+Merge Statistical formulation and serial dep
+Flow...
+Hold the hand of the reader

+The Geometric Dist
+Meixner dependency score is the main thing!

+Closing remarks: extend.
+Examples, real world.
+Machine failures.
+How would you use this.

+Similar pieces on Medium.
+What are the tags?
+More on Value-at-Risk modelling.
+(Closing remarks).
+Cross link.

+### Introduction

 In this blog post I am going to investigate the serial (aka temporal) dependence phenomenon in random binary sequences.